When can an employer be liable?

 What is covered?

-Indemnity is provided against legal liability for accidents to employees under The Workmen Compensation Act & subsequent amendments, The Fatal Accidents Act or At Common Law.
-These may include:
+Indemnity is provided against legal liability for accidents to employees under:

 Weekly payments in place of wages, in case of temporary disability